uriahsanders/Sasasame/README.md

 ## Never do anything twice

 Sasame is a versatile, modular, and merit-based Modern Library for worldwide collaboration.
+Sasame is incomplete and under active development; this README outlines the vision for the final product.

 Sasame is fresh, open-source and always improving.
 Help out by adding, categorizing, and starring useful information.
 Sasame keeps track of who did what, so you can use little pieces of everyone's work in your own.
 Share what you want to share, and gain reputation and rewards everytime someone duplicates your work or finds it useful.